jakubjanak2004/messenger-repo/README.md

 # Messenger Application

 Here is a Repo for my Messenger application for a ZWA.
-Usage of the web application is explained on this page.
+This page should be considered as the Product documentation, therefore usage of the web application is explained on this page.

 Code is also saved in Semestralka folder in the box above.